-In connection with the distribution, ZimVie entered into various agreements that govern activity between the parties, including, but not limited to, the Separation Agreement, the Transition Services Agreement, interim operating model ("IOM") agreements, the Tax Matters Agreement, the Employee Matters Agreement and transition manufacturing and supply agreements.
+In connection with the distribution, ZimVie entered into various agreements that govern activity between the parties, including, but not limited to, the Separation Agreement, the Transition Services Agreement, interim operating model agreements, the Tax Matters Agreement, the Employee Matters Agreement and transition manufacturing and supply agreements.
 As of February 1, 2023, Zimmer Biomet had sold all of its 19.7% ownership in ZimVie and is no longer considered a related party.

-The amounts due from and to Zimmer Biomet under the various agreements described below are included in related party receivable or payable, as applicable, in our condensed consolidated balance sheets as follows (in thousands):
+The amounts due from and to Zimmer Biomet under the various agreements described below that were included in related party receivable or payable, as applicable, in our condensed consolidated balance sheets were as follows (in thousands):

-March 31, 2023 ber 31, 2022
+June 30, 2 2023 Decemb er 31, 2022

 Related party receivable \$ \$ 8,483

 Related party payable 13,176